YOU MIGHT LIKE TO KNOW MORE ABOUT…

 Where are you located?
 Our address is 800 Lawrenceville Highway, which is approximately 1.5 miles west of the center of downtown Lawrenceville, and 1.5 miles east of the intersection of Lawrenceville Hwy. & Lawrenceville-Suwanee Rd.

 What is the style of worship?
-Worship at Lawrenceville Presbyterian Church is typically labeled “traditional” but with blended and contemporary styles that are consistent with the Reformed tradition.
-We strive to connect all generations – young and old – with a God who creates, forgives, liberates, redeems, and loves.
+Worship at Lawrenceville Presbyterian Church is traditional and consistent with the Reformed tradition.
+Hymns from the 16th to the 21st century are played primarily through the organ and piano – with occasional brass, stings and percussion – that encourage congregational participation and singing.
+We strive to connect all generations to a God who creates, forgives, liberates, redeems, and loves.
 The congregation participates in worship through Word, sacraments of Baptism and the Lord’s Supper, prayer, music, and song.
+The Lord’s Supper is offered the first Sunday of each month, and Baptism upon the request of member families.

 Is LPC a conservative or liberal church?
 As with most PC(USA) churches, ours does not identify with or endorse a political party or ideology.
 At the same time, we do not shy away from difficult topics; we are are advocates of God’s justice, equality, and peace.
 We believe that the Gospel identifies with current events and modern concerns; sermons are preached “with the Bible in one hand and the newspaper in the other.”
 We encourage faithful discipleship and critical thinking.

 Who is welcome?
 Everyone- no exceptions.
 Our church is diverse and inclusive; some members were born and raised in Lawrenceville and others have moved from as far away as West Africa.
-Women and men – young and old – are equal; both are ordained as teaching and ruling elders in the PC(USA).
+Women, men, and members of the LGBTQ community – young and old – are ordained as teaching and ruling elders in the PC(USA).
 We welcome long-time Christians as well as spiritual seekers.
-We welcome those who doubt and those who long for something more.
+We welcome those of no belief, those who doubt, and those who long for something more.

 How long is worship?
-Worship typically concludes at or near 11:30.
+About an hour; worship typically concludes at or near 11:30.

 Is there a dress code?
 No. Some men wear suits, and some golf shirts.
 Some women wear dresses, some don’t.
 We do not care about your outer appearance, but who you are as a person and as a child of God!